j-solis11/Simple-Sprouts/README.md

 2. **Irrigation System**
    - Water tube connections at the solenoid valves are pressure-fit and may need occasional reseating.
-   - The water pump is rated for 12V but operates efficiently at 9-15V.
-Current PCB provides ~12V to the pump.
+   - The water pump is rated for 12V but operates efficiently at 9- 15V.
+The current PCB provides ~12V to the pump.
    - **IMPORTANT**: Always maintain physical separation between water and electronic components.

 3. **Software Dependencies**
    - Firebase integration requires proper API keys.
-See Software README for setup details.
+See the Software README for setup details.
    - The MoonDream Cloud API has a free tier that may limit daily queries for plant health analysis.
    - React Native Expo dependency versions are critical - see package.json for specific versions.